comet-dot-photos/comet-dot-photos/README.md

 ## Installation

 People wanting to try out Comet.Photos can simply run it in a web browser by visiting https://comet.photos.
 However, we suggest that scientists who expect to make frequent use of Comet.Photos should install it locally on their computer (Windows, Mac, or Linux) for the fastest, best experience.
-Installing Comet.Photos locally does require about 14GB of disk space (and an addition 14GB during the install process, which is freed up afterwards), mostly for the comet image files, but when the image files are local, it feels like all operations are instantaneous.
+Installing Comet.Photos locally requires about 14GB of disk space (and an additional 14GB during the install process, which is freed up afterwards).

 There are two ways to install Comet.Photos locally: from a tar archive, or from github.
 Installing from the tar archive is easiest, while installing from github may be preferable for people hoping to contribute to the project.